AsimWattoo/CustomerSegmentationPython/README.md

-# Drug Classification Python
+# Customer Segmentation

-This is a custom code to classify which kind of drug to give to a patient based on 5 features.
-As of now, there is an issue in gradient implementation and I am not able to find it.
-But will be done soon.
+This is a custom code to segment customers into different categories based on the given set of features.

 ## Data Visualization